Flutter Best Practices to Follow in 2024

 MVC – Model View Controller

 One of the most basic and yet popular architecture patterns in software development.
 This divides the app code into model, view and controller.
-Model contains the data and business logic of your Flutter app, View contains the user interface and Controller is for handling input and updates to the model and view.
+Model contains the data and business logic of your Flutter app, View contains the user interface and controller is for handling input and updates to the model and view.

 MVVM – Model-View-View-Model